 The Trip Mode setting configures the interrupting setting for the available interrupting ways (Interrupter 1 and Interrupter 2) of the overcurrent control.
-There are three trip modes available for Vista Underground Distribution Switchgear:

-- Single-Phase Trip/Single-Phase Lockout

-- Single-Phase Trip/Three-Phase Lockout

-- Three-Phase Trip/Three-Phase Lockout
+Vista SD switchgear is only available in the Three-Phase Trip/Three-Phase Lockout trip mode.

+Vista SD Underground Distribution Switchgear is not available with Single-Phase Trip/Single-Phase Lockout or Single-Phase Trip/Three-Phase Lockout trip modes.
+Only select the Three-Phase Trip/Three-Phase Lockout mode.

 STEP 1.
-Select a Trip Mode setting from the Trip Mode menu:
+To configure the Trip mode, select a Trip mode from the Trip Mode menu: